takakiwakuda/TSSession/TSSession/docs/Get-TSSession.md

 PS C:\> Get-TSSession
 ```

-This example gets Remote Desktop Services sessions on the local machine.
+This example gets a list of all sessions on the local machine.

 ## PARAMETERS